 If you’re hiring designers get yourself along to the next Design+Banter.
 In their words: “Over the last 2 years, we’ve brought 18 design events to over 4000 attendees, featuring more than 50 great speakers.
 If you want to get involved in the future of Design+Banter (speak, sponsor, host, or helping on the night), just drop us a line.
 We’re dead friendly.”
 In the words of Stevie Buckley (on this list) “Still hands down the best event to find great designers.”
 Get in quick to get your ticket, they go fast.

 Over 200 attendees at their monthly meetups.
 In their words “This is a group for users and developers of data analysis tools in Python.
 The goals are to provide Python enthusiasts a place to share ideas and learn from each other about how best to apply the language and tools to…”

 Workable’s hiring guide takes you step-by-step through building an attractive company and getting maximum value from…

 A note for InHouse/Internal Recruiters:

-Find your way in to the DBR community of inhouse recruiters, the group now has over 1300 members sharing ideas and knowledge so don’t miss out.
+Find your way in to the DBR community of inhouse recruiters, the group now has nearly 3,000 members sharing ideas and knowledge so don’t miss out.
 It was started and run by some of the inhouse recruiters on this list and is the best community of inhouse recruiters there is.
 Request to join DBR.

 A note for Agency Recruiters: